 Your soil will retain more moisture and your lawn will be more resistant during heat waves and watering bans!

-We encourage you to practice grasscycling and the shredding of dead leaves.
+Although leaves and green waste are accepted in the collection of organic waste, we encourage you to practice grasscycling and the shredding of dead leaves.
 Nature has already developed a high performance recovery system for these materials; let’s leave them there instead of breaking our backs to gather them up and then pay for their transportation and treatment!
 Your lawns and flowerbeds will thank you for this contribution of fertilizer and organic matter.
 On the aesthetic side, the residues are not visible if the mowing is done regularly and it all disappears completely in less than 48 hours!